07 Subtitling and audio description

 How do I find films with these files and access them?

 Films from larger, studio-led distributors (e.g. Universal, Warner Bros.) now tend to come with HOH subtitles and audio description as standard.
-Medium-sized distributors may offer them on most titles, especially those they expect to be popular; while smaller, independent distributors may be able to offer them only on titles where they have received funding to produce them.
+Medium-sized distributors tend to offer them on only their bigger titles, while smaller independent distributors may only be able to offer them on films which have received funding to produce them.

 Usually, drives with these capabilities will contain all versions of the film and any relevant additional files, but occasionally you will require a specific DCP or KDM, so if you are planning an HOH subtitled or audio described screening, ensure you specify this with the distributor when booking.